 NAVCA’s member organisations, alongside the wider voluntary, community and social enterprise (VCSE) sector, play a vital role in contributing to improving health, wellbeing and care outcomes across England.

-Our members are a leaders in their local health and care systems, where they:
+Our members are leaders in their local health and care systems, where they:

 We support our members through contributing to national forums, policy and strategy development.

-Scroll down to learn more about some of our current work, and access our reports and briefings on health and wellbeing topics.
-If you’d like to have a conversation about NAVCA’s health focus, and the role of local infrastructure in health and care, contact Alex Boys.
+Read on to learn more about some of our current work, and access our reports and briefings on health and wellbeing topics.

 We know our members are the experts on the places where they work, and that expertise and intelligence is immensely valuable.
 NAVCA participates in several national forums to amplify the voices of our members and to highlight the value of local knowledge when building partnerships and collaborations on health and wellbeing.
 We work to provide balance between national organisations and the specialist, detailed skills and knowledge of local VCSE and particularly local infrastructure organisations.
 Our unique perspective enables us to identify potential ways of working well with existing local structures for health and wellbeing development, locally-led volunteering and emergency response.